 Soft-tissue swelling or fluid present simultaneously for at least 6 weeks.
 Possible areas include PIP, MCP, wrist, elbow, knee, ankle, and metatarsal phalangeal joints

 Simultaneous involvement of the same joint areas on both sides of the body for at least 6 weeks

 Morning stiffness in and around the joints, lasting at least 1 h before maximal improvement at anytime in the disease course

 One important advance that may lead to the eventual modification of the ACR classification criteria for RA is the discovery that the majority (70–90%, depending on the assay) of patients with RA has in their blood circulating anticyclic citrullinated peptide (anti-CCP) antibodies.
-Citrullination is a posttranslational modification of protein-bound arginine into the nonstandard amino acid ...
+Citrullination is a posttranslational modification of protein-bound arginine into the nonstandard amino acid citrulline, and ...